NewForce-at-Mountwest/celebrity-tribute-javascript-what-is-a-hamilton/README.md

 # Celebrity Tribute (JavaScript Edition)

-# NewForce Tribute Agency

-Your clients were so happy with the last website you built for them that they've asked you to build them another, similar website about Lin Manuel Miranda.
-The requirements are almost exactly the same, except this time you should use JavaScript to build your HTML components and insert them into the DOM.
+Your clients at the NewForce Tribute Agency were so happy with the last website you built for them that they've asked you to build them another, similar website about Lin Manuel Miranda.
+The specs are almost exactly the same, except this time you should use JavaScript to build your HTML components and insert them into the DOM.

 You should start by copying and pasting the following boilerplate code between the `body` tags of your `index.html` file: